carbonplan/ocr/docs/methods/input_datasets.md

 # Input Datasets

-Input data province can be tracked through the ingestion scripts in `input-data/`.
+Input data provenance can be tracked through the ingestion scripts in `input-data/`.
 These datasets are added to the `ocr catalog` and can be accessed programmatically.

 The catalog **repr** will list available datasets.